WeirdConstructor/WLambda/README.md

 - Improve reference documentation.
 - DONE: Add proper module support (via !@import and !@export).
 - DONE: Add prototyped inheritance for OOP paradigm.
-- There are currently no plans to change the internal evaluator from a closure tree to a VM and/or JIT speedup.
+- There are no plans to change the internal evaluator to a VM and/or JIT speedup.
-However, help is appreachiated if someone is able to significantly speed up the evaluation without too much breakage.
+It's one of WLambda's goals to have a simple and easily hackable implementation.

 ## License